 See also: Shielding of Ionizing Radiation

-As the high-energy photons pass through material, their energy is decreasing.
-This is known as attenuation.
+As the high-energy photons pass through a material, their energy decreases, known as attenuation.
 The attenuation theory is valid for X-rays and gamma rays as well.
 It turns out that higher energy photons (hard X-rays) travel through tissue more easily than low-energy photons (i.e., the higher energy photons are less likely to interact with matter).
 Much of this effect is related to the photoelectric effect.
 The probability of photoelectric absorption is approximately proportional to (Z/E)3, where Z is the atomic number of the tissue atom and E is the photon energy.
 As E gets larger, the likelihood of interaction drops rapidly.
 For higher energies, Compton scattering becomes dominant.
-Compton scattering is about constant for different energies although it slowly decreases at higher energies.
+Compton scattering is about constant for different energies, although it slowly decreases at higher energies.

-As can be seen, effective shielding of X-rays is in most cases based on use of materials with two following material properties:
+As can be seen, effective shielding of X-rays is, in most cases, based on the use of materials with two following material properties:

 - high-density of material.